GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 $ cd /tmp
 $ wget https://downloads.gcplot.com/connector/gcpc-0.0.2.tar.gz
 $ tar xvfz gcpc-0.0.2.tar.gz
-$ sudo mkdir -p /opt/gcpc
+$ mkdir -p ~/.gcpc
-$ sudo mv /tmp/gcpc-0.0.2/ /opt/gcpc
+$ mv /tmp/gcpc-0.0.2/ ~/.gcpc
 ```

 After that we need to move configuration file out of installation directory \(to save it during future updates\):

 ```
-$ mkdir -p ~/.gcpc/data
-$ mkdir -p ~/.gcpc/log
+$ mkdir -p ~/.gcpc/data && mkdir -p ~/.gcpc/log
-$ mv settings ~/.gcpc/settings
+$ mv ~/.gcpc/bin/settings ~/.gcpc/settings
 $ dirname ~/.gcpc
 /Users/myuser
 ```

 So, `/Users/myuser/.gcpc/config`now is our path to the configuration file.
-Open the `/opt/gcpc/bin/gcpc` file in a text edit of your choice \(vim, nano, etc\).
+Open the `/Users/myuser/.gcpc/bin/gcpc` file in a text edit of your choice \(vim, nano, etc\).
 You will notice this lines in the begging:

 ```
 GCP_CONFIG=$GCP_DIRECTORY/bin/settings